 New year, new inspiration: the turn of the year always motivates us to get new input and rethink the familiar.
-If you feel the same way, here are two trends that are likely to play a major role in 2025 and can be creatively implemented in a variety of ways.
+If you feel the same way, here are two graphic design trends that are likely to play a major role in 2025 and can be creatively implemented in a variety of ways.

 Utilitarian Design – Minimalist maximalism in the grid